Keep updated with phanganist.com by following our Facebook page.

 Mu Ko Similan National Park is an archipelago of 11 islands around 70 km off the Andaman Sea coast in Phang Nga Province.
 It became a national park in 1982.

 Some islands provide camping and cottages.
-Ko Miang and Ko Simlan have hotels and eateries.
+Ko Miang and Ko Similan have hotels and eateries.
 Khao Lak, Phuket, and Thap Lamu Pier are the nearest popular mainland towns.

 However, this isn't the place if you're looking for solitude.
 There are no "uncharted", "unexplored", or "hidden areas" throughout the national park; they're all packed during high season.